onpremdiag/SfBServer/docs/Installation.md

 	- This is a code-signed release (1)
 	- It was built in the 3rd month (March) of 2020 (20)
-	- It was built on the 30th (30) day of the month and this was the first (1) build of that day
+	- It was built on the 30th (30) day of the month and this was the first (0001) build of that day

 ## Installation of OPD
 To download the release, simply follow these steps:

 ### Downloading

-1. Select the release (zip file) that you want to download from GitHub
+1. Select the release (zip file) that you want to download from GitHub or you can [download the latest release by clicking here](https://github.com/onpremdiag/SfBServer/releases/download/1.4.2102.17005/1.4.2102.17005.zip")

 	<img src="./media/selectrelease.png" alt="Select the release to download" />